Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: EXPERIMENTS

 \subsection{Text-based de Novo Molecule Generation}

-\textbf{Dataset and Metric} ChEBI-20 \citep{edwards-etal-2022-translation} is a widely recognized gold standard dataset that has been extensively used for molecular generation tasks in the field of deep learning and molecular biology.
-The dataset comprises 33,010 molecule-description pairs and is separated into 80/10/10\% train/validation/test splits.
-To assess our model's performance, we adopt standard metrics commonly used in generation task, including BLEU, exact ratio, valid ratio, Levenshtein distance, and fingerprint tanimoto similarity (MACCS fingerprint, Morgan fingerprint, RDKit fingerprint).
-We present more details in \cref{Data Details,Metrics}.
+\textbf{Set Up:} ChEBI-20 \citep{edwards-etal-2022-translation} is a gold standard dataset extensively used for molecular generation tasks.
+It comprises 33,010 molecule-description pairs and is split into 80/10/10\% train/validation/test sets.
+To assess our model's performance, we use standard metrics for the generation task.
+More details are provided in \cref{Appendix: Data Details,Metrics}.

-\textbf{Quantitative Results} \Cref{Result of Text-based de Novo Molecule Generation on the test split of ChEBI-20} summarizes the overall text-based de novo molecule generation performance.
-Atomas outperforms all baseline models in six out of seven metrics, except for the validity metric.
-In contrast to our work, these methods \citep{liu2023git, luo2023molfm} utilize independent unimodal pre-trained models to encode different modalities and learn a joint embedding space.
-However, these methods fail to consider that employing separate encoders complicates the exchange of information between modalities.
-They do not facilitate fine-grained interactions between different modalities, and the two-stage training process constrains their generative capabilities.
-Additionally, GPT-like and encoder-decoder-based methods \citep{edwards-etal-2022-translation, christofidellis2023unifying, liu-etal-2023-molxpt, li2023empowering} neglect the benefits that can be derived from properly aligned multimodal representation.
+\textbf{Quantitative Results:} \Cref{Result of Text-based de Novo Molecule Generation on the test split of ChEBI-20,Novelty and Human evaluation,Appendix: Performance comparison of text-based de novo molecule generation on PubChem324k test dataset} show the text-based de novo molecule generation performance.
+Atomas outperforms all baseline models in all metrics.
+We also calculate the scores of molecule novelty to show that Atomas can perform well in generation.
+Since SMILES is the dominant molecular representation, Atomas uses SMILES and compares only with methods based on SMILES.
+Methods like \citep{liu2023git, luo2023molfm} use separate unimodal pre-trained models for different modalities, complicating information exchange and limiting fine-grained interactions.
+Their two-stage training process also restricts generative capabilities.
+Additionally, GPT-like and encoder-decoder-based methods \citep{edwards-etal-2022-translation, christofidellis2023unifying, liu-etal-2023-molxpt, li2023empowering} miss the benefits of well-aligned multimodal representations.